 Using your existing homeowner’s insurance policy, you’ll generally want to increase your liability coverage limits and property damage limits to ensure you’re covered.

 Pool-Specific Coverage Plan

 Companies will offer an “umbrella liability policy” as a supplement to your homeowners’ insurance that covers various situations which might not normally be covered.

 What Insurance Covers

-Attractive Nuisance/Trespassing: The concept “attractive nuisance” is a legal term that refers to a situation where a homeowner is held responsible because their property has objects or elements that attract young children.
+The concept of “attractive nuisance” is a legal term that refers to a situation where a homeowner is held responsible because their property has objects or elements that attract young children.
 Even if a young trespasser takes considerable measures to enter your protected property (such as climbing a fence or breaking in), the homeowner can still be held liable.

-How can you better keep your pool, family and neighbors safe?
+How can you better keep your pool, family, and neighbors safe?
 A pool cover can be a great way to prevent accidents – check out LinerWorld’s selection of pool covers on our website to get started.